ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 Some columns previously provided by rtweet are now not returned.
 At the same time it provides with new columns about each tweet like the `withheld_*` columns.

-If you scanned through the columns you might have noticed that there aren't `"user_id"` or `"screen_name"` columns returned.
+If you scanned through the columns you might have noticed that columns `"user_id"` and `"screen_name"` are no longer returned.
 This data is still returned by the API but it is now made available to the rtweet users via `users_data()`:

 ```r